sashajustice/Guesser/README.md

 # Guesser
-Build a game where user can guess a number between 1 and 100.
+Build a game where user can guess random numbers between 1 and 100.

 To play game:
 1. git clone https://github.com/sashajustice/Guesser.git